 It is further classified into two parts:

-If the prime mover stops rotating and is not providing active power to the generator then the generator will act as a synchronous condenser (synchronous motor).||In this condition, the generator tries to compensate its losses causing a lot of heat.
+If the prime mover stops rotating and is not providing active power to the generator then the generator will act as a synchronous condenser (synchronous motor).

 The Machine starts drawing small active power from the grid but continues to supply reactive power.